DrMarkusVoss/pumla/README.md

 `pumla` is intended to be an extension around PlantUML to organize and enable this systematic re-use.

+Furthermore, `pumla` now also supports requirements management in a docs-as-code manner.
+You can store your requirements in YAML text files in your git repo along with code and architecture, and also re-use the requirements definitions on diagrams, mixing it with architecture elements to show which element implements which requirement, but also create PlantUML diagrams showing a traceability graph.

 ### Goals, Use Cases & Principles
 <details>
 <summary>click to expand!</summary>